For more than 40 years, the AtlasFamily.Org Genealogy Research Team has cataloged the history of their family.

 In 1985, Nicka Smith became intrigued with a family tree that was prepared by her first cousin, Dr. John W. Atlas.
 In 1999, she discovered that her cousin’s work had not been updated and decided to continue his efforts.
 The result was AtlasFamily.Org, and its affiliate websites, which have served as an outlet for family members to discover their lineage and for the family’s research team to share their findings with the family and the world.

-In 17 years, Nicka has lead efforts which have traced the lineage of 9 generations and over 3,000 people (living and dead) in more than 23 states and 4 countries worldwide.
-Nicka’s efforts have also lead the family back to their earliest traceable ancestor’s country of origin where they met two chiefs of their ancestral tribe, the Bamileke, of Cameroon.
+Nicka has lead efforts for more than 20 years which have traced the lineage of 9 generations and over 3,700 people (living and dead) in more than 23 states and 4 countries worldwide.
+Nicka’s efforts have traced the family’s history while enslaved and connected them to one of their ancestral places of origin, Cameroon.

-Nicka lectures and mentors both young and old on genealogical search techniques and has become an expert resource for genealogical research in the Northeastern Louisiana area and for sharing genealogy with youth.
-She is the former chair of the Outreach and Education Committee for the African American Genealogical Society of Northern California (AAGSNC), and is a board member of the California Genealogical Society (CGS) and AAGSNC.
+Nicka is a consultant, lectures and mentors both young and old on genealogical search techniques, and has become an expert resource for genealogical research in the Mississippi Delta area.
+She is a citizen of the Cherokee Nation of Oklahoma, member of two lineage societies (Sons and Daughters of the U.S. Middle Passage and National Society of the Daughters of the Revolution (DAR), the former chair of the Outreach and Education Committee for the African American Genealogical Society of Northern California (AAGSNC), and a former board member of the California Genealogical Society (CGS).